PareshRadadiya/Mutual-Buddies/readme.txt

 Mutual buddies displays BuddyPress mutual friends of the logged in user & the user whose profile the user is looking at on the Profile page.

 == Description ==

 Are you looking for BuddyPress mutual friends?
-Mutual Buddies display a list of mutual friends on a BuddyPress member’s profile and member list page similar to facebook
+Mutual Buddies display a list of mutual friends on a BuddyPress member’s profile and members list

-This plugin includes a new component inside user profile page and list a mutual friends.
-If you have BuddyPress friends enabled your users will have friends.
-Their friends also have friends and these friends again have friends.
+You can see which friends you have in common in your friends network.
+Like when you go to a friends profile you can see which persons your both friends with (common friends).
+Just like on Facebook.
+This plugin add a new component inside members's profile page and list all mutual friends.

 Mutual friends are the people who are friends with both you and the person whose profile you're viewing.
 For instance, if you're friends with Mike, and James is friends with Mike, then Mike will be shown as a mutual friend when you're viewing James's profile.